TryItOnline/cixl/devlog/unified_function_io.md

 #### 2018-02-24

 ### Intro
 Functions/methods are an essential part of most programming languages, and one of the aspects likely to offer different capabilities depending on language.
-This post describes the steps taken by [Cixl](https://github.com/basic-gongfu/cixl) towards unifying syntax and semantics for specifying function arguments and results.
+This post describes the steps taken by [Cixl](https://github.com/basic-gongfu/cixl) towards unifying its syntax and semantics for function arguments and results.

 ### Baby Steps
 [Cixl](https://github.com/basic-gongfu/cixl) started out with support for multiple dispatch and single results, returning the top of the stack on exit.